 Dr. Butkiewicz has spent her entire career in family medicine education, providing care to disparate, primarily underserved communities.
 She re-joined the Overlook Medical Center community as an associate director of the Family Medicine Residency Program in September 2012, 15 years after completing her residency there.

-She received her bachelor of arts degree from Rutgers University with honors in English Literature and biology, and her medical degree from the New Jersey Medical School of the University of Medicine and Dentistry of New Jersey (UMDNJ) in Newark.
+She received her bachelor of arts degree from Rutgers University with honors in English Literature and Biology, and her medical degree from the New Jersey Medical School of the University of Medicine and Dentistry of New Jersey (now Rutgers) in Newark.
 In addition, she is clinical assistant professor of family and community medicine at Sidney Kimmel Medical College at Thomas Jefferson University.

-Following her residency, Dr. Butkiewicz joined the clinical faculty at Hoboken University Medical Center, with assistant clinical professorships in Family Medicine at UMDNJ and New York Medical College.
-At Hoboken, Dr. Butkiewicz was most recently the medical director of the residency practice with a focus on patient-centered care, quality improvement, prevention, infection control and patient safety.
-She also served as school physician and team physician for 14 years and led the Pharmacy and Therapeutics Committee and Electronic Medical Record Physician Advisory Committee during the transition to inpatient EMR.
+Following her residency, Dr. Butkiewicz joined the clinical family medicine faculty at Hoboken University Medical Center, with assistant clinical professorships in Family Medicine at UMDNJ and New York Medical College.
+At Hoboken, Dr. Butkiewicz served as medical director, school physician and team physician and led the Pharmacy and Therapeutics and Electronic Medical Record Physician Advisory Committees during the transition to inpatient EMR.